TIBCOSoftware/snappydata/docs/isight/quick_start_steps.md

 ### Examples of Queries and Results
 This section provides you with examples you can use in a paragraph.

-* In this example, you can create tables using an external Dataset from AWS S3.
+* In this example, you can create tables using an external dataset from AWS S3.

 ![Example](../Images/sde_exampleusingexternaldatabase.png)